Color-coded Kids

 Colorful masking tape has also helped us.
 Wrap a piece around the end of each marker.
 It will help later to keep track of their materials.
 It’s a little time consuming, but it can be well worth it.
 Children who are older than preschool age can do the job themselves.
 We do this as part of our “back to school prep” one day in the summer.
 You could do the same.
 Set everyone up with their tape and markers, put on a fun movie, and make some snacks.
 It’s a lovely activity to do on a rainy afternoon.
 When school starts, the children are all set, and you didn’t lose sleep wrapping tape on markers and pencils.

 How did this system come into being?
 Our first two children were twins, and the girls looked identical.
 My husband and I could tell them apart in person.
 Photos?
 Well, that was another story.
 It was nearly impossible.
 We dressed daughter #1 in blue, purple, or green.
 Daughter #2 got red, pink, or yellow.
 If they were wearing identical outfits, we didn’t adhere to the color thing.
 When they were wearing clothing in a matching style in two different colors, we stuck to the system.
 It helped family members and friends identify the girls at gatherings.
 We didn’t insist our daughters wear those colors when they got past the preschool stage.
 I thank my past self when I look at old photos and can confidently identify the girls.
-The ladies are now twenty-six, and their favorite colors to wear are still the ones we designated.
+The ladies are now in their twenties, and their favorite colors to wear are still the ones we designated.

 The system developed with the next three children who were all boys.
 We allocated single colors for things such as sippy cups, toothbrushes, and cloth bags for their stuff to do in the car.
 When we began our homeschool journey, we kept the assigned colors they had since they were babies for their school supplies.